TheDucky-2/DataLabX/docs/Missingness/Missingness_Diagnosis/Step 1 - Finding Missing Data.md

 ## Date and Time Data

-Date and time columns usually use `NaT (Not a Number)` to represent missing values.
+Date and time columns usually use `NaT (Not a Time)` to represent missing values.

 Sometimes missing dates are kept as fake dates like: